As a group:

 - Cool Horse: He gets one upon promoting to Knight Lord.

-- Deuteragonist: In Hector's campaign, he takes a back seat for Hector to be the star.
+- Deuteragonist: In Hector's campaign, he takes a back seat for Hector to be the star, though he remains the central figure of the plot.

 - Disappeared Dad: His adventure is kickstarted when Elbert disappears.
-Subverted in the case of himself.
-He is the only character in Fire Emblem history to be the father of a main character (in this case Roy) and not die at any point in the story (technically Chrom also qualifies, but only thanks to time travel shenanigans on the part of his daughter).
+Subverted in the case of himself; he is currently the only character in Fire Emblem history to be the father of a main character (in this case Roy) and not die at any point in the story (technically Chrom also qualifies, but only thanks to time travel shenanigans on the part of his daughter).

 - Doomed by Canon: His wife, whoever you pick, will be dead by the time The Binding Blade starts.